awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Enterprise_Dashboards/Code/2_view2.md

 ### View 2 - EC2 Running Costs
-This view will be used to create the **EC2 Running Costs and Elasticity** portion for the RI/SP Summary dashboard page.
+This view will be used to create the **EC2 Running Costs** dashboard page.
 Use one of the following queries depending on whether you have Reserved Instances, or Savings Plans.